Token (railway signalling): Token only

 The token system was developed in Britain in the 19th century, to enable safe working of single-line railways.
-For the very first time this system was proposed by Mr. Henry Woodhouse for Standedge Tunnels in 1849.
+For the very first time this system was proposed by Henry Woodhouse for Standedge Tunnels in 1849.
 If a branch line is a dead end with a simple shuttle train service, then a single token is sufficient.
 The driver of any train entering the branch line (or occupying any part of it) must be in possession of the token, and no collision with another train is possible.

 For convenience in passing it from hand to hand, the token was often in the form of a staff, typically 800 mm long and 40 mm diameter, and is referred to as a train staff.
 Such a staff is usually literally a wooden staff with a brass plate stating the two signal boxes between which it is valid.

 In UK terminology, this method of working on simple branch lines was originally referred to as One Engine in Steam (OES), and later One-Train Working (OTW).
 However the system was used on long through lines as well; R H Dutton, Chairman of the London and South Western Railway explained in 1876 the slow journey time between Exeter and Plymouth by saying, "the cause of the delay is the stopping at every station on the staff system.
 That really does cause a great delay because if the staff is not there, the train must stop while a man is sent on a horse to get it [from the other end of the section]"; quoted in Williams.